Star Wars: Galaxy's Edge: Design

-The story events are set between the films Episode VIII – The Last Jedi and Episode IX – The Rise of Skywalker, and depicts the presence of both the First Order and Resistance.
 At the time of their openings, both locations of Star Wars: Galaxy's Edge had one attraction: Millennium Falcon: Smugglers Run, which allows riders to control the Falcon during a "customized secret mission".
 This would be followed by Star Wars: Rise of the Resistance, that places guests into the middle of a battle between the First Order and the Resistance.
 Concept art depicted a full-size Millennium Falcon situated among alien buildings built into tall cliffs.
-Rise of the Resistance is a 28 minute long experience with more than 300 animated objects; housed within one of the largest show buildings Disney has ever built for a dark ride.
+Rise of the Resistance is a 28-minute long experience with more than 300 animated objects; housed within one of the largest show buildings Disney has ever built for a dark ride.
 Film actors Daisy Ridley, Oscar Isaac, John Boyega, Adam Driver, Domhnall Gleeson, and Kipsang Rotich reprised their roles in the attraction as Rey, Poe Dameron, Finn, Kylo Ren, General Hux, and the voice of Nien Nunb, respectively.
-Frank Oz also reprised the role as the voice of Yoda, for the character's vocal appearance in Savi's Workshop.
+Frank Oz also reprised the role as the voice of Yoda, for a vocal cameo in Savi's Workshop.

-In addition, the area features Oga's Cantina, which is the first location in Disneyland Park to sell alcoholic drinks to the public.
-Riders' performances on the Millennium Falcon influence how they are treated at the cantina, adding to the immersive experience.
-According to the Disney Parks Blog, "perform with skill and you may earn extra galactic credits, while bringing the ship back banged up could put you on the list of a bounty hunter.
-End up on Harkos' list and you may face a problem if you show up at the local cantina."
-The cantina's music is provided by R-3X, a droid that was first seen as RX-24 (a.k.a.
-Captain Rex) in Star Tours, and is now the cantina's DJ.
-Paul Reubens returned to voice the character.
+In addition, the area features Oga's Cantina, which was the first location in Disneyland Park to sell alcoholic drinks to the public.
+The cantina's music is provided by R-3X, a droid that was first seen as RX-24 (Captain Rex) in Star Tours, and is now the cantina's DJ.
+Paul Reubens returned to voice the droid.

 The Black Spire Outpost marketplace contains a toy stall run by a Toydarian, an alien species that was seen on Tatooine in Episode I – The Phantom Menace.
 There is also a creature stall.
 A TIE Echelon, where Kylo Ren makes his daily appearance, was developed by Colin Trevorrow during his work on Episode IX before being replaced as the film's director.
+The Coca-Cola Company provided Star Wars-themed iterations of Coke products such as Coca-Cola, Sprite, Diet Coke, Dasani, Powerade, and Minute-Maid to be served in the lands.

+Narrative

+The main story events of the land are set between the films Episode VIII – The Last Jedi and Episode IX – The Rise of Skywalker, and depicts the presence of both the First Order and Resistance.
+However, guests also have the opportunity to meet Star Wars characters from other timelines such as The Mandalorian and Grogu.
+Lucasfilm's Matt Martin stated that these characters are "visiting Batuu in the time that you know them from the series—or somewhere close to it—and you're getting to meet them [then and] there" and that Walt Disney Imagineering "has a pretty good way of ensuring that those characters don't intrude on each other."